Gooey pecan pie bars

 Line an 8x8 square pan (a 9x9 pan would as well) with parchment paper.
 I usually use two pieces so that all sides are covered, but you can lightly grease the sides of your pan as well.
-Flatten your dough down into your covered pan and bake in the oven for 20 minutes.
+Flatten your dough down into your covered pan.
+If your dough feels too soft or warm, chill your dough in the pan for up to an hour.
+When you're ready, bake in the oven for 16-18 minutes.
 It should be lightly golden around the edges.

 Note that you’ll need your oven at 350 degrees to bake your filling.

 Make and bake your filling.
 Meanwhile, it's time to make your filling.
 In a large bowl, pour in your sugar, light brown sugar, corn starch, and salt.
 Use a whisk or large fork to fully combine your dry ingredients.

 In a separate small bowl, melt your butter and then pour into your dry ingredients.
 Use a spatula or large spoon to fully combine.